 4 | E-commerce

 Showit doesn’t come with an e-commerce solution or any extra features other than a brochure website with an optional blog.

-While Showit tried to make WooCommerce compatible with the platform, they still do not provide this as a complete solution.
+While Showit tried to make WooCommerce compatible with the platform, they still do not provide this as a plug-and-play complete solution.

 You can definitely get WooCommerce installed on a Showit account.
 However, there are many settings and workarounds you will need to do to get a WooCommerce store set and installed on your Showit website.

-Not to mention, should you choose to do so, you will need the Showit’s Tier 3 subscription.
+Not to mention, should you choose to do so, you will need Showit’s Tier 3 subscription.

 However, there are some workarounds other Showit users use, to implement an e-commerce solution into their websites.
 While some of them use Shopify, there are some who implement ThriveCart, too.